California State University-San Marcos logo

 School of Nursing

-Opened in the fall of 2006, providing critical healthcare education.
+Opened in the fall of 2006, addressing a critical need in healthcare education.

 💼